 In addition, if your site is running on Drupal 6 or an earlier version, consider a website upgrade to Drupal 7 or Drupal 8 which are now the only two versions supported by the community and, consequently, getting regular security updates.

-Please note that InternetDevels can build excellent custom modules for any of your website’s needs, and our support service Drudesk will take care of all update issues, including any complicated website upgrades.
+Please note that InternetDevels website development company can build excellent custom modules for any of your website’s needs, and our support service Drudesk will take care of all update issues, including any complicated website upgrades.

 A convenient user role and permission system: use it wisely